Stuycs-K/project03-final-9-dassers-chenn/PROPOSAL.md

 # Intended usage:

-interface: on the terminal
+- interface: on the terminal
-multiple clients connected to the same server shows chat log for every client immediately clients can send to chat at the same time
+- multiple clients connected to the same server
+- shows chat log for every client immediately
+- clients can send to chat at the same time

 features:
-- timestamp
+* timestamp
-- client's name
+* client's name

 # Technical Details:

 A description of your technical design.
 This should include:

 How you will be using the topics covered in class in the project.

+* sockets
+* pipes
+* processes (fork)
-     sockets, pipes, processes (fork), working with files
+* working with files

 How you are breaking down the project and who is responsible for which parts.